1904labs/android-utils/README.md

 ```

 ## Test-Utils [![](https://img.shields.io/badge/Jitpack-test--utils--1.0.0-brightgreen)](https://jitpack.io/#1904labs/android-utils)
-The `test-utils` module contains the following to help make testing quicker and more standardize:
+**The `test-utils` module contains the following to help make testing quicker and more standardized:**
 - Utils to generate random non-null primitive data types:
     - ```randomInt()``` - Generates a random integer and allows you to specify a range.
 Default range is any positive integer.
     - ```randomDouble()``` - Generates a random double and allows you to specify a range.
 Default range is any positive double.